 - Doordash provides a “Red Card” to pay for orders.
 In the case that the Red Card does not work, you can pay with your personal card and get reimbursed.

 - During peak meal hours, Doordash occasionally provides a guaranteed minimum hourly rate.

 - Because Doordash sends you an Activation Kit in the mail, getting up and running as a delivery driver can take a bit longer than with other apps.

-- Auto insurance is provided for the time that you are actively delivering.
+- Auto insurance is provided for the full, active delivery time.
 As with UberEats, this insurance does not cover you during “Period 1” while you are waiting for an order.
 That being said, it’s important to have your own car insurance policy that covers you during these times and the commercial use of your car.

-- If you fail to have your own car insurance, Doordash’s coverage may not even apply.
+- If you don’t have car insurance, Doordash’s coverage may not even apply.

 4.8 stars / 409k ratings / #5 Food & Drink

 Grubhub, founded in 2004, merged with Seamless in 2013 to become one of the largest on-demand food delivery apps in the game.
 They have 14 million active diners, approximately 80,000 partner restaurants, and serves over 1,600 cities across the United States and the United Kingdom.

 To be a driver, you must be 19 or older with two or more years of driving experience, have a valid driver’s license and car insurance, and pass a background check.